 The food in Valencia is one of the many highlights of the city.
 Valencia is known for many dishes, the most famous being Paella!
 Yes, Valencia is the birthplace of the famous Spanish dish Paella.

 Going for a meal focused on paella is a must in Valencia.
-This dish consists of rice, vegetables and other additions of your choice.
+This dish consists of rice, vegetables, and other additions of your choice.
 It is served in a large iron pan and is perfect for sharing.

-The many meals and dishes you will eat in Valencia are made for sharing which is one of the best ways to dine.
-You will find almost all restaurants have this paella on their menu so you won’t need to search very hard.
+The many meals and dishes you will eat in Valencia are made for sharing, which is one of the best ways to dine.
+You will find almost all restaurants have this paella on their menu, so you won’t need to search very hard.

-Be sure to also get sangria to drink with it as this is the famous Spanish drink!
+Be sure also to get sangria to drink with it as this is the famous Spanish drink!
 The combination of paella and sangria cannot go wrong.

 Day 2 in Valencia

 Go to the City of Arts and Sciences

 After a day in the old town, it is time to explore the outside of the city and some of the more unique and modern aspects.
 One of these is the City of Arts and Sciences.

 This is one of Valencia’s most popular cultural places and a place of architectural brilliance!
 There is so much to do and see here that blocking off a few hours to explore and even enter some buildings is a must.